brittaGrusdt/QUD-CP/README.md

 All stimuli-related code/data is is stored in 'stimuli/'.
 - img/
 contains all images used in the experiment.
-Subfolders group1/group2 contain the test-stimuli, with antecedent-block being blue/green.
-Pictures of train stimuli are stored in 'train'-folder.
+Subfolders group1/group2 contain the test-stimuli, with antecedent-block being blue, respectively green.

 - 01_config.js
 This is the file where all configurations of the generated scenes are set,